david-wb/aruco_ros2/README.md

 # aruco_ros2

-A ros2 package for detecting Aruco markers.
+A ros2 package for [detecting ArUco markers](https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html).
 This package has been tested in ros2 Humble, Iron, and Jazzy.

 # Dependencies

-You will need OpenCV.
+The package depends at the very leas on ros2 and OpenCV.
+You can install OpenCV with:

 ```bash
 sudo apt install libopencv-dev